Shire of Ravensthorpe Cultural Precinct

-The Shire of Ravensthorpe is pleased to announce the grand opening of the Ravensthorpe Cultural Precinct is on Monday 11 September 2023.
+The Shire of Ravensthorpe was pleased to celebrate the grand opening of the Ravensthorpe Cultural Precinct with members of the community on Monday 11 September 2023.

 The stunning collection of timber buildings, crafted from 30 year old plantation stock and integrated with the new Shire of Ravensthorpe offices, ushers Ravensthorpe into the modern era.